 Molar volume of gas.
 Molar volume of gas.
 The relationship between the volume of a substance and its quantity

-One of the basic units in the International System of Units (SI) is The unit of quantity of a substance is the mole.
+One of the basic units in the International System of Units (SI) is the unit of quantity of a substance is the mole.

-Considering that the value of the absolute atomic mass for carbon is equal to m(C) = 1.99 10  26 kg, the number of carbon atoms can be calculated N A, contained in 0.012 kg of carbon.
+Given that the value of the absolute atomic mass for carbon is m(C) \u003d 1.99 10  26 kg, you can calculate the number of carbon atoms N A contained in 0.012 kg of carbon.

 A mole of any substance contains the same number of particles of this substance (structural units).
-The number of structural units contained in a substance with an amount of one mole is 6.02 10 23 and is called Avogadro's number (N A ).
+The number of structural units contained in a substance with an amount of one mole is 6.02 10 23 and called Avogadro's number (N A ).

 For example, one mole of copper contains 6.02 10 23 copper atoms (Cu), and one mole of hydrogen (H 2) contains 6.02 10 23 hydrogen molecules.